ScootPad Glossary of Terms

 Data: Any information that educators, schools, districts, and state agencies collect on individual students, including data such as personal information, enrollment, academic information, and various other forms of data collected and used by educators and educational institutions

-Default Learning Path: Learning path any new students will be assigned automatically when they are enrolled in the classroom – a default can be set for Math and ELA
+Default Learning Path: The learning path any new students will be assigned automatically when they are enrolled in the classroom – a default can be set for Math and ELA.

-Device Check: A tool within ScootPad which checks minimum system requirements, whitelisted URLs, etc. to ensure the user’s device will allow the platform to function properly
+Device Check: A tool within ScootPad that checks minimum system requirements, whitelisted URLs, etc., to ensure the user’s device will allow the platform to function properly

-Device Compatibility: Ability of one device or program to work with another device or program – the minimum requirements for ScootPad to function properly on user devices
+Device Compatibility: Ability of one device or program to work with another device or program – the minimum requirement for ScootPad to function properly on user devices

 Differentiating Student Practice: Tailored instruction and practice to meet individual student needs

-EBook: Form of publishing in a digital medium – levelled in the platform by GRL, HCS, and Lexile levels
+EBook: Form of publishing in a digital medium – leveled in the platform by GRL, HCS, and Lexile levels

 EBooks Adaptive Reading: Pre-built grade-aligned eBooks learning paths for grades K-8 – based on reading level ranges typical for each grade level

-EBooks Library: Collection of electronic books – levelled in the platform by GRL, HCS, and Lexile levels
+EBooks Library: Collection of electronic books – leveled in the platform by GRL, HCS, and Lexile levels

 EBooks Reading Assignments: Approach for teachers to assign particular/selected eBooks for students to read and provides teachers the opportunity to ask probing questions for students to respond to

-EBooks Reports: Report to review class reading summaries and view by student, by eBook, and by Learning Path – includes number of books read, number of pages read, and a list of books read by each student
+EBooks Reports: Report to review class reading summaries and view them by student, by eBook, and by Learning Path.
+This includes the number of books read, the number of pages read, and a list of books read by each student.

 Engagement: Meaningful student involvement throughout the learning environment/process